carlislerainey/git-for-political-science/git.md

 2. *Make the change.* Do this just as you normally would.
 The only thing to avoid is moving or renaming files.
 Git has commands that take care of this and move the files' history with them (see below for more details).
 3. *Stage the changes.* First, you should make sure that you are in the correct working directory.
 Then you should run `git status` and make sure that (1) you are on the correct branch (if you've started branching) and (2) that the modified files are as you expect.
 If everything is in order, then you need to add (or "stage") the modified files.
 I usually do this in one of three ways.
   1. Add files interactively.
 To do this, you can simply enter the command `git add -i` in the terminal.
 This causes Git to go into an interactive "shell mode" that allows you to select what you'd like to do (to add or "stage" files, choose update by typing "2" or "u" and pressing enter) and what files you'd like to do it to (type the number indexing the files you'd like to add, separated by commas, and press enter).
 Type "q" and press enter to quit the shell mode.
   2. Add the files manually.
-To do this, simply enter the command `git add Folder/filename.ext`, with `Folder` substituted with the directory of the modified file and `filename.ext` substituted with the appropriate filename and extension.
+To do this, simply enter the command `git add folder/filename.ext`, with `folder` substituted with the directory of the modified file and `filename.ext` substituted with the appropriate filename and extension.
 With this approach you'll need to go through and add each modified file, one-at-a-time.
-Note that `git add Folder` stages all the files and directories within `Folder`, even those that were not previously tracked.
+Note that `git add folder` stages all the files and directories within `folder`, even those that were not previously tracked.
   3. Add all modified, previously tracked files.
 To do this, simply type `git add -u`.
 I find myself adopting this approach most often.
 I simple make sure that the files are modified as I expect by using `git status` beforehand.
 4. *Commit the changes.* Once the modified files are staged, the changes need to be committed.
 To do this, simply enter the command `git commit -m "does this"`, where "does this" is replaced with a short, descriptive commit message.
 Writing a good commit message is important.
 Briefly, it should (in the present tense) briefly describe the changes made (e.g., "add education as control variable").
 In my view, short commit messages work well for the type of commits that I typically make, but you should be aware that their are different perspectives.
 Some think that longer commit messages are important.
 To do a longer commit message, you'll want to [associate](https://help.github.com/articles/associating-text-editors-with-git) an editor with Git (I use the [vim](http://linux.startcom.org/docs/en/Introduction%20to%20Linux/sect_06_02.html) default for OS X) and use `git commit` which will open an editor and allow you to type a longer message as suggested [here](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message) [here](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html), [here](https://github.com/torvalds/linux/pull/17#issuecomment-5659933), [here](http://web-design-weekly.com/2013/09/01/a-better-git-commit/), and [here](http://zachholman.com/talk/more-git-and-github-secrets/) (starting at 15.24).
-5. *Push the changes to GitHub.* Just type `git push` and the changes are sent off to GitHub so that the files are *publicly* version controlled.
+5. *Push the changes to GitHub.* Just type `git push` and the changes are sent off to GitHub so that the files are *publicly* version-controlled.

 ## Unstage a File